Configure Invasive Pest Management

 1. Verify that you are signed in to your ArcGIS organization and browse to Invasive Pest Field Map.

-2. Click Open in Field Maps Designer.
+2. From the item page, click Open in Field Maps Designer.

 3. Click Forms.